dipankardas011/dipankardas-portfolio/content/diary/Jul24.md

 description = "Let's talk about my July 2024"
 +++

+# Date 2024-07-25
+* reading books
+* python coding
+* ksctl aws EKS code base fix on waiter Client
+* green reviews PR merged
+* came to know why, how and when to use http multipart forms

 # Date 2024-07-24
 * reading books
 * becoming better at frappe and python